deuill/mash/service/imager/README.md

 # The Imager service

 The Imager service for Alfred provides methods for processing JPEG, PNG and GIF images, using S3 as a backing store.
-Images are processed according to a pipeline, which is provided in the request, and which uniquely describes the resulting image in relation to the original image.
+Images are processed against a pipeline, which is provided in the request, and which uniquely describes the resulting image in relation to the original image.

-The Imager service aims to be simple (both in use and in implementation), reliable and reasonably speedy, while allowing for deterministic results.
-That is, assuming the original image pointed to by the request parameters is accessible and that the pipeline parameters are well-formed, Imager will always return a processed image, either from a local cache, the remote S3 store or by processing the image on-the-fly.
+Imager service aims to be simple (both in use and in implementation), reliable and reasonably speedy, while allowing for deterministic results.
+Assuming the original image pointed to by the request is accessible and that the pipeline parameters are well-formed, Imager will always return a processed image, either from a local cache, the remote S3 store or by processing the image on-the-fly.

 ## Request structure